-The situation analysis is the first step of any IWMP.
+The situation analysis is the first step of any IWMP (refer to Figure 8).
 It is important to note that the situation analysis is a snap shot of the current status of waste management.
 Due to changes in legislation and on-going operational changes, the situation analysis is constantly evolving.
 A detailed review of the situation analysis is therefore required at least in line with the five year review of the IWMP.